Southern Red Velvet Cake

 - 1 teaspoon vanilla extract

-Instructions for Southern Black folks red velvet cake
+Instructions for the cake

-- Starting with the wet ingredients, in a medium-sized mixing bowl, combine the buttermilk and vinegar, stir, and set aside.
+- Starting with the wet ingredients, combine the buttermilk and vinegar in a medium-sized mixing bowl, stir, and set aside.

 - In a separate medium-sized mixing bowl, combine the all-purpose flour, cocoa powder, baking soda, and salt, stirring well to blend, and set aside.